 - Fill the cookie press with the cookie dough and line two baking sheets with silicone baking mats or parchment paper.
 Hold the cookie press perpendicular to the prepared baking sheet and press out the cookies, spacing about 1 - 2 inches apart.

 - Add sprinkles, color sugars or any decorative touches desired to your cookies.
 Chill in the fridge or freezer while the oven preheats.
-Preheat oven to 375°F.
+Preheat the oven to 375°F.

 - Bake for 8 – 10 minutes.
 Remove from the oven, let cookies cool on the baking sheet for 5 - 10 minutes before transferring to a wire rack to completely cool.